 Responding to place and the environment around her, Geary’s practice is imbued with the process of scientific investigation, which thrives on inquiry, collection of data, and analyzation.
 Utilizing hikes and exploration in the outdoors, making sketches, writing, and doing web and library research are all parts of the process she uses for developing ideas.
 Her work as a printmaker and a sculptor has been shaped by the concept of deep time, and a combination of interests including geological formations, stratigraphy and the body.
 Her research activities include feminist art and labor, heterotopias, space, and uniformitarianism as it applies to human memory.

-The exhibit opens on March 1 and runs through April 30, 2017 at the Desert Light Gallery, Kelso Depot Visitors Center, Mojave National Preserve.
+The exhibit opens on May 15 and runs through July 15, 2017 at the Desert Light Gallery, Kelso Depot Visitors Center, Mojave National Preserve.
 Sales of signed prints are available at the Kelso Depot Book Store and Art Sales Center and the Hole-in-the-Wall Information Center.
 The Foundation has been designated as an official Friends organization and partners with the National Park Service on art and art education programs.